stcorp/muninn/docs/api.md

 **Arguments**:

-- `where` - Search expression or one or more product uuid(s) or properties (default: "").
+- `where` - Search expression or one or more product uuid(s) or properties.
-- `parameters` - Parameters referenced in the search expression (default: empty dictionary).
+- `parameters` - Parameters referenced in the search expression.

 **Returns**: